-Environmental studies were conducted for the modifications to the Prince William Parkway/Balls Ford Road interchange to assess the environmental consequences resulting from changes in the design, changes in regulatory requirements and guidance, and changes in the affected environment since the SEIS was issued, to help determine if there are any new significant impacts at that point in project development.
+Environmental studies were conducted for the modifications to the Prince William Parkway/Balls Ford Road interchange to assess the environmental consequences resulting from changes in the design, changes in regulatory requirements and guidance, and changes in the affected environment since the SEIS was issued, to help determine if there are any new significant impacts at this point in project development.
 A public information meeting for the project was held on April 3, 2019 from 6:30 p.m. to 8:30 p.m. at Gainesville Middle School located at 8001 Limestone Drive in Gainesville, Virginia.
 The purpose of the meeting was to present information on the project since it was last presented to the public at the Design Public Hearing on September 30, 1993, present the findings of the environmental studies, provide a discussion forum between the public and project team, and obtain input and comments from the community.
 A draft of the Environmental Studies document was publicly available at the meeting and posted on the Prince William County website for a 15-day public comment period.
 No comments on the document were received by the close of the comment period.
-Accordingly, Prince William County, VDOT, and FHWA completed the environmental studies and FHWA determined that at that point in project development, no new significant environmental impacts were identified that were not evaluated in previous NEPA documentation.
-FHWA approved the Environmental Studies document on August 6, 2019.
-Prince William County then procured a contractor to design and build the interchange and realigned Balls Ford Road.

-Later, environmental reevaluations were prepared prior to authorization of acquisition of right-of-way (RW) and approval of plans, specifications, and estimates (PS&E) for the interchange and realigned Balls Ford Road (see 23 CFR 771.129) to ensure the project design plans are consistent with the 1994 SEIS and the Environmental Studies document.
-They included:
+Prince William County, VDOT, and FHWA will assess whether at this point in project development any new significant environmental impacts have been identified that were not evaluated in previous NEPA documentation.
+If new significant environmental impacts are identified, then a Supplemental Environmental Impact Statement would be prepared.
+If no new significant environmental impacts are identified, then FHWA would document that determination.
+Under either scenario, environmental reevaluations will be prepared prior to authorizing the acquisition of right-of-way and authorizing construction for the interchange (see 23 CFR 771.129) to ensure the project design plans are consistent with the 1994 SEIS and this Environmental Studies document.